kul-optec/QPALM_vLADEL/doxygen/doxypages/installation.md

 # Installation instructions {#installation-md}

+These are the instructions for building QPALM from source.
+If you just want to install the pre-built binaries, please see the [main page](index.html).

 ## Prerequisites

 You'll need a C compiler, CMake, and Make or Ninja.
 To compile the Matlab interface, you need Matlab and MEX as well.
+For the Python interface, you need the Python development files, which are not installed by default on some systems.
+For example, on Ubuntu, install the `python3-dev` package.

 ## Download